By Terrence Curry

 Because of their nature, (you are buying the right to purchase, but you have no obligation) options allow you to profit from the price movements of underlying assets.
 But, without spending large funds which are needed to buy, for example, stocks.

-An option is a contract which allows you to buy or sell a stock at a pre-negotiated price and by a certain date.
+An option is a contract that allows you to buy or sell a stock at a pre-negotiated price and by a certain date.
 Usually, they are bundles of 100 shares of stock per contract.

 The potential of options lies in their versatility, and their capacity to mix with conventional assets such as individual stocks, for example.
 They let you modify or alter your position depending on various market conditions that may occur.